MarkPearlCoZa/manager_readme/README.md

 ## Growth and learning

 I optimize for growth and learning which is probably why I got involved in the Future Makers Academy in the first place.
-I want you to work in a place where you are reguarly growing and learning.
+I want you to work in a place where you are regularly growing and learning.

 # Nuance